dhagmann/deliberation-assets/projects/3-way-negotiation/04_readingcomprehension_q04_answer.md

 ## Answer to Q4: Maximize the benefits that MY organization can earn.

 Your goal in this negotiation is to *get as many points as possible for your organization*.
-Recall from the instructions that all representatives have received the same information.
-You are all empowered to commit to agreements on behalf of you organizations.
-It is uncertain whether you will have any future dealings with the other parties.
+Each point also represents a lottery ticket for you to win a $10 bonus.

 ---